alan-turing-institute/tapas/docs/source/evaluation.rst

 .. math::
 	\varepsilon^\text{eff}_\mathcal{M}(\mathcal{A}) = \frac{TP_\mathcal{A}}{FP_\mathcal{A}}

 Importantly, this is a very noisy metric: estimating the false positive rate from a finite sample can lead to underestimation, and crucially estimating :math:`FP_\mathcal{A} = 0`, in which case the metric degenerates.
 For this reason, one should instead use a statistically significant lower bound for TP and upper bound for FP, leading to a trustworthy estimate.
-This methodology was introduced by Jagielski et al.[2]_, and uses Clopper-Pearson bounds for the confidence interval of a binomial distribution.
+This methodology was introduced by Jagielski et al. [2]_, and uses Clopper-Pearson bounds for the confidence interval of a binomial distribution.

-Since ``PrivE`` aims at evaluating the robustness of a synthetic data generation mechanism :math:`\mathcal{M}`, a more interesting metric is the effective epsilon of *the mechanism*:
+Since ``TAPAS`` aims at evaluating the robustness of a synthetic data generation mechanism :math:`\mathcal{M}`, a more interesting metric is the effective epsilon of *the mechanism*:

 .. math::
 	\varepsilon^\text{eff}(\mathcal{M}) = \sup_{\mathcal{A}} \varepsilon^\text{eff}_\mathcal{M}(\mathcal{A})

 Iterating over all possible attacks is of course impossible.
-Instead, ``PrivE`` implements and applies a finite number of attacks :math:`\left(\mathcal{A}_{1, \tau_1}, \dots, \mathcal{A}_{n, \tau_n}\right)` with variable thresholds :math:`\left(\tau_1, \dots, \tau_n\right)`.
+Instead, ``TAPAS`` implements and applies a finite number of attacks :math:`\left(\mathcal{A}_{1, \tau_1}, \dots, \mathcal{A}_{n, \tau_n}\right)` with variable thresholds :math:`\left(\tau_1, \dots, \tau_n\right)`.
 The effective epsilon is then estimated as:

 .. math::
 	\widehat{\varepsilon^\text{eff}}(\mathcal{M}) = \max_{i, \tau} \varepsilon^\text{eff}_\mathcal{M}(\mathcal{A}_{i,\tau})